Return to Index

 Seek the advice of a trainer before beginning a resistance band program.
-They can show you proper technique, reduce the risk of injury, and recommend exercises appropriate to your fitness level.
+A trainer can show you proper technique, reduce the risk of injury, and recommend exercises appropriate to your fitness level.

 Resistance bands have many advantages.
 Some include:

-- Ease of travel.
-No matter where you go, the bands follow.
+- Ease of travel: No matter where you go, you can take your bands with you.
 If you travel a lot for work, bands are a great way to get in a quick workout in your hotel room.

 Keep in mind that resistance bands do not provide an aerobic workout, which is an important part of being fit.
 Another disadvantage is that there is a limit to how much strength you can gain with these bands.
-They should be used as a way to mix up your routine or as a good travel alternative not as your main routine.
+They should be used as a way to mix up your routine or as a good alternative when traveling.

 If you are purchasing resistance bands, try the various types before buying.
 Test out the handles.
 Those with a bigger grip may be more comfortable.
 Ideally, there should be options for a few different resistance levels.
 The different levels will help you progress your program.
 Resistance bands will let you stretch your exercise routine to new levels.

-Medicine balls are rubber balls, ranging in size (softball to basketball size) and weight (from one pound to thirty pounds).
+Medicine balls are rubber balls, ranging in size (softball to basketball size) and weight (from 1 pound to 30 pounds).
 They can add fun to a workout and improve the strength of your muscles.

 Medicine balls can be used alone or with a workout buddy.
 Many exercises involve throwing and catching the weighted balls, but some can be used to enhance standing exercises that help with arms and abdominals.
 If you train for a specific sport, you and your buddy can mimic the ball exercises to the movements made in the sport.
 Consult a trainer for a medley of exercises that can be done with medicine balls.